-Keyboard shortcuts usually are not as intuitive as point-and-click mouse actions; however, they can be utilized by the novice users in frequently used programs to get to locations much faster than using the mouse.
+Keyboard shortcuts usually are not as intuitive as point-and-click mouse actions.
+However, they can be used by novice users in frequently used programs to get to locations much faster than using the mouse.

 How to use a keyboard shortcut

-Like most other computer documentation Computer Hope lists keyboard shortcuts with a plus symbol between them indicating that both keys need to be pressed at the same time.
-For example, the keyboard shortcut to select all text is Ctrl+A, which means press and hold down the Ctrl key and press the "A" key at the same time and then let go of both keys.
+Like most other computer documentation Computer Hope lists keyboard shortcuts with a plus symbol between them, indicating that both keys need to be pressed at the same time.
+For example, the keyboard shortcut to select all text is Ctrl+A. To use this shortcut, press and hold down the Ctrl key, then press the A key, then let go of both keys.

-Note: Although we follow the above method of showing a keyboard shortcut some documentation may list a shortcut key as ^A instead of Ctrl+A. The caret (^) in front of a letter, number or series of letters and numbers also indicates the Ctrl key.
+Although we follow the above method of showing a keyboard shortcut, some documentation may list a shortcut key as ^A instead of Ctrl+A. The caret (^) in front of a letter, number, or series of letters and numbers also indicates the Ctrl key.

 Function key keyboard shortcuts

-Although most keyboard shortcuts are two or more keys the function keys at the top of your keyboard can also be used by themselves as a shortcut key.
-For example, the F7 key in Microsoft Word and other Microsoft programs is the shortcut key for the Spell Checker.
+Although most keyboard shortcuts are two or more keys, the keyboard's function keys can also be used by themselves as a shortcut key.
+For example, the F7 key in Microsoft Word and other Microsoft programs is the shortcut key for the spell checker.
 The function keys can also be used with other modifier keys to perform additional functions.
-For example, Shift+F7 (pressing and holding the Shift key while pressing the F7 key) opens a Thesaurus in Microsoft Word.
+Shift+F7 (pressing and holding the Shift key while pressing the F7 key) opens a Thesaurus in Microsoft Word.

 How to identify and learn keyboard shortcuts

-For most programs with a file menu a keyboard shortcut and be learned by examining what letters are underlined, which is a mnemonic or reminder of what the shortcut key is used to access that function of the file menu.
+For most programs with a file menu, keyboard shortcuts are shown by examining what letters are underlined in the menu.
 Some programs may also show the shortcut key to the right of all file menu drop-down options.

-Tip: All of the main file menu options (e.g., File, Edit, View, etc.) are accessed with the Alt key and the underlined letter.
+All the main file menu options (e.g., File, Edit, View, etc.) are accessed with the Alt key and the underlined letter.

-Note: If your program has a file menu, but none of the letters are underlined it may not show underlined characters until you press and hold the Alt key.
-If your program does not have a file menu, the keyboard shortcuts cannot be learned using this method and would need to be learned from product documentation or through our shortcut listing.
+If your program has a file menu, but none of the letters are underlined, it may not show underlined characters until you press and hold the Alt.
+If your program doesn't have a file menu, the keyboard shortcuts cannot be learned using this method.
+Instead, they would need to be learned from product documentation or through our shortcut listing.

 In the same image above, you can see that some of the common features, such as Open (Ctrl+O) and Save (Ctrl+S), have shortcut keys assigned to them.
 As you begin to memorize shortcut keys, you'll notice that many applications share the same shortcut keys.

-With new versions of Windows, most programs no longer show the keyboard shortcut underline until you press and hold the Alt key.
-To re-enable this feature follow the instructions below.
+With new versions of Windows, most programs no longer show the keyboard shortcut underline until you press and hold the Alt.
+To re-enable this feature, follow the instructions below.